Gnosis-Builders/Resources/README.md

 **[5] Euro Ramp App - Create a Safe app powered by Monerium**

 **Project Description:** The Euro Ramp app is a concept for a mobile application that would enable users to purchase, sell, and keep various currencies securely and easily using Monerium, a platform for decentralized payments built on the blockchain.
 The application would offer a safe and straightforward interface for instantly converting fiat money into digital assets.
-The Euro Ramp app would be a great tool for anyone interested in investing in Euros or other currencies in a Safe app with a secure way.
+The Euro Ramp app would be a great tool for anyone interested in investing in Euros or other currencies in a Safe app.

 **Resources:**
   * [Monerium](https://monerium.com/)